bigbite/image-comparison/README.md

 ## Documentation

 ### Installing
-When installing to your site, add the following to you composer.json file.
-This will ensure that installation will use the build version of the package and allow it to be loaded using composer in the preferred path.
+When installing to your site, add the following to your `composer.json` file.
+This will ensure that installation will use the built version of the package, and allow it to be loaded using Composer in the preferred path.

 ```json
 {